Frequently Asked Questions

-In the first instance please talk to Vicki Richardson (Play Leader Manager) or Mr. Green (School Head Teacher).
+In the first instance please talk to Chris Knapp (Senior Early Years Practitioner) or Mr. Green (School Head Teacher).
 Or secondly to a Parent Governor.

 The final place to turn to would be OFSTED on 0845 6404040.
 Although we would hope that a resolution could be found before this stage.